developer-zebra/developer-zebra-site/src/ehs/4-1/guide/features/index.md

 ## Privileged Settings

-In EHS 3.0 (and higher), certain features once automatically enabled when entering Admin Mode must now be enabled manually.
+In EHS 3.0 (and later), certain features once automatically enabled when entering Admin Mode must now be enabled manually.
 EHS refers to these as Privileged Settings:

 * USB debugging
 * The Android Settings panel app